johnpauljpc/johnpauljpc/README.md

 - 👋 Hi, I’m @johnpauljpc
-- 👀 I’m interested in Android development
+- 👀 I’m interested Web development using Django/Python
-- 🌱 I’m currently learning Flutter/Darts
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...